 Principal Investigator(s): The American National Election Studies (ANES)

-This study is part of the American National Election Study (ANES), a time-series collection of national surveys fielded continuously since 1952.
+This study is part of the American National Election Study (ANES), a time-series collection of national surveys fielded continuously since 1948.
 The American National Election Studies are designed to present data on Americans' social backgrounds, enduring political predispositions, social and political values, perceptions and evaluations of groups and candidates, opinions on questions of public policy, and participation in political life.
-The 2012 ANES data consists of a time series study conducted both before and after the 2012 presidential election in the United States.
-It entailed both a pre-election interview and a post-election re-interview.
+As with all Time Series studies conducted during years of presidential elections, respondents were interviewed during the two months preceding the November election (Pre-election interview), and then re-interviewed during the two months following the election (Post-election interview).
 Like its predecessors, the 2012 ANES was divided between questions necessary for tracking long-term trends and questions necessary to understand the particular political moment of 2012.
-The study maintains and extends the ANES time-series 'core' by collecting data on Americans' basic political beliefs, allegiances, and behaviors: aspects of political belief and action so basic to the understanding of politics that they are monitored at every election, no matter the nature of the specific campaign or the broader setting.
-For the first time in Time Series history, face-to-face interviewing was supplemented with data collection on the Internet.
+The study maintains and extends the ANES time-series 'core' by collecting data on Americans' basic political beliefs, allegiances, and behaviors, which are so critical to a general understanding of politics that they are monitored at every election, no matter the nature of the specific campaign or the broader setting.
+For the first time in the ANES Time Series history, face-to-face interviewing was supplemented in 2012 with data collection on the Internet.
 Data collection was conducted in the two modes independently, using separate samples.
-While face-to-face (FTF) respondents were administered the single pre-election interview and single post-election interview traditional to Time Series presidential-election-year studies, for the internet sample the same questions were administered over a total of 4 shorter online interviews, 2 pre-election and 2 post-election.
+While face-to-face (FTF) respondents were administered the single pre-election interview and single post-election interview traditional to Time Series presidential-election-year studies, for the internet sample the same questions were administered over a total of four shorter online interviews, two pre-election and two post-election.
 Web-administered cases constituted a representative sample separate from the face-to-face sample and were drawn from panel members of GfK Knowledge Networks.
-The face-to-face (FTF) sample of fresh cross-section cases featured oversamples of blacks and Hispanics.
+The face-to-face (FTF) sample of fresh cross-section cases featured oversamples of African-Americans and Hispanics.
 For the first time in the ANES Time Series, FTF respondents were administered CAPI interviews programmed as instruments on handheld tablets, which were employed by interviewers using touchscreen, stylus, attached keyboard or any combination of entry modes according to interviewer preference.
 In both the pre-election and post-election FTF interviews a special CASI (Computer Assisted Self-Interviewing) segment was conducted.
-In addition to content on electoral participation, voting behavior, and public opinion, the 2012 ANES Time Series Study contains questions about other areas such as media exposure, cognitive style, and values and predispositions.
-Several items were measured on ANES for the first time, including "Big Five" personality traits using the Ten Item Personality Inventory (TIPI), skin tone observations made by interviewers in the face-to-face study, and a vocabulary test from the General Social Survey called "Wordsum."
+In addition to content on electoral participation, voting behavior, and public opinion, the 2012 ANES Time Series Study contains questions about areas such as media exposure, cognitive style, and values and predispositions.
+Several items were measured on the ANES for the first time, including "Big Five" personality traits using the Ten Item Personality Inventory (TIPI), skin tone observations made by interviewers in the face-to-face study, and a vocabulary test from the General Social Survey called "Wordsum."
 The Post-Election interview also included Module 4 from the Comparative Study of Electoral Systems (CSES).
 Demographic variables include respondent age, education level, political affiliation, race/ethnicity, marital status, and family composition.
-Additional information about the ANES time series collection can be found on the American National Election Study (ANES) Web site.

 These data are available only to users at ICPSR member institutions.
 Because you are not logged in, we cannot verify that you will be able to download these data.